-Competing with the likes of the Volvo XC40, BMW X1 and Mercedes GLA, the Q3 Estate is associated with a well-respected crowd.
-It’s also worth noting that the second generation Q3 Estate is £1,150 cheaper than the Audi Q3 Sportback.
+Competing with the likes of the Volvo XC40, BMW X1 and Mercedes GLA, the Q3 is associated with a well-respected crowd.
+See our BMW X1 vs Audi Q3 post for comparison.
+It’s also worth noting that the second generation Q3 is £1,150 cheaper than the Audi Q3 Sportback.

-Despite the engines being a little rough around the edges and the gearboxes a tad vague, the Q3 Estate’s exquisite practicality has its rivals beaten all day which makes it a popular choice for small families.
+Despite the engines being a little rough around the edges and the gearboxes a tad vague, the Q3’s exquisite practicality has its rivals beaten all day which makes it a popular choice for small families.

 If you’re in the mood to treat yourself, Audi’s optional Comfort and Sound Pack (additional £1,295) will get you a tidy Bang & Olufsen sound system, a handy rear view camera as well as hands-free opening of the boot and doors.